meltyourface/blank/posts/Sympathetic-cures/Sympathetic-Cure-Ritual-for-Spirit-Guide-Connection/index.md

 ## The Ritual of Profound Light

-Goal: To establish a profound connection with one's personal spirit guides through a Sympathetic-cure-based ritual
+**Goal**: To establish a profound connection with one's personal spirit guides through a Sympathetic-cure-based ritual

 Ritual Components: